Sara Moir Marshall “Sally”

 Sally is survived by her daughter, Sara M. Knight, of West Hartford, CT, her son Matthew Marshall III (and wife Elizabeth) of Etna, NH, her sister-in-law Maria G. Moir of Yuma, AZ, granddaughters Sara E. Knight of Denver, CO, Kathryn K. Sellschop (and husband Richard) of Rowayton, CT, grandsons Jonathan M. Marshall of Lebanon, NH and Samuel M. Marshall of New Haven, CT, and great-grandchildren Alexandra and Oliver Sellschop of Rowayton, CT.
 In addition to her parents, she was predeceased by her husband, Matthew, her sister, Jean M. Woolley, and her brother, William B. Moir Jr. Arrangements entrusted to the Brusco-Falvo Funeral Home, Inc..
 Mt.
 Washington.
 No Visitations.
 Interment Private.
 In lieu of flowers, donations can be made to the Carnegie Museum of Art or to the Carnegie Library of Pittsburgh.
 A memorial gathering is planned for July 6 at 10:30 AM at the Plaza on Grandview Avenue in Pittsburgh. www.bruscofalvo.com

-To send flowers to Sara "Sally" Moir Marshall's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sara "Sally" Moir Marshall, please visit our floral store.